Do Pros Use Graphite or Steel Shafts? It Depends Which Club (2022)

 Wind the clock back 30 years or so and there would have been little point in wondering about whether the top pros use graphite or steel shafts in their clubs as steel was the only show in town.

-So in an effort to definitively answer the question of whether pros use graphite or steel shafts we took a detailed look at the shafts the top 100 players on the PGA Tour are playing with.
+So to definitively answer the question of whether pros use graphite or steel shafts we took a detailed look at the shafts the top 100 players on the PGA Tour are playing with.

 When it comes to graphite vs steel shafts however the topic does not end there as in reality some of the modern golf shafts the pros use include both and other materials in order to try and deliver even better results!